 It’s here, however, that we see a startling change from which richer nations can find a great lesson.
 These people have an abundance of trash and little of what they need, but this need helped them innovate and create change.
 Wendy Neampui is an elderly woman in the region who employs thirty people, mostly women.
 Wendy created a business called Chu Chu Design, which upcycles trash and rubbish throughout the streets of Dala into prized items.
 Chu Chu Designs has quickly become one of the most off-beat tourist destinations in Myanmar, making it a bonafide industry of its own.
 This unique, eclectic business was born of necessity but is now an artisan shop known for its quality goods.

 It’s here in this one-of-a-kind shop that visitors from around the world can find stylish purses, handbags, jewelry, yoga mat carriers, and so much more.
 Items within the store are handcrafted from old plastic bags, discarded tires, food wrappers, and beyond.
 Ms. Neampui teaches her employees to properly clean, design, and create items of value.
-And, through this unique blend of creativity and innovation, Chu Chu Designs’ artisans make about 76 cents per hour – enough to support a family and live an above average lifestyle.
+And, through this unique blend of creativity and innovation, Chu Chu Designs’ artisans make about 76 cents per hour – enough to support a family and live an above-average lifestyle.
 Furthermore, Ms. Neampui works to teach the younger generation, as well.
 She employs school children to collect rubbish from the streets.
 In turn, her artisans create masterpieces.
 Through this little supply-and-demand chain, Wendy and Chu Chu Designs reduce trash and support change.

 The Big Picture is Clear

 Together with her artisans and employees, Wendy removes about 44 pounds of trash from the streets per month.
 Considering much of Myanmar’s waste epidemic is lightweight plastic, this is a huge volume of trash removed.
 A funny anecdote to consider; in Burmese, “chu chu” means “plastic bag.”
-It’s a witty name for tourists, but it could’t ring more true for locals.
-Wendy noticed a need for change and a plight of the people and made a difference.
+It’s a witty name for tourists, but it couldn’t ring more true for locals.
+Wendy noticed a need for change and the plight of the people and made a difference.

 This magic formula for success can be replicated.
 We, too, can make a difference in the world around us.
-Individuals can reduce trash in their own neighborhoods and upcycle it into something beautiful.
+Individuals can reduce the trash in their own neighborhoods and upcycle it into something beautiful.
 Together, we can transform this pollution epidemic, but we need to be ready to make a change.
 Consider this fantastic idea.
 What if children in the US and the UK participated in a rubbish removal program?
 Not only would this teach them of the need for change, but it would reduce trash in landfills, our city streets, and beyond.

 There’s no greater time than now to make a difference and a change.
 You, too, can spark innovation and a transformation.
 All we need to do is begin.